drnic/daily_cloudfoundry_releases/README.md

 Only Pivotal employees have write-access credentials to their ATMOS blobstore (the `config/private.yml` file) so we have to work around this.
 But these same idea could be used to create final releases for anyone's BOSH release where you don't have the private blobstore credentials.

-Specially, the `rake release` task performs the following sequence:
+Specially, the `rake cf:release` task performs the following sequence:

 1. Clone or update the `cf-release` repository.
 2. Rename the following folders related to releases: `.final_builds`, `config`, and `releases`.